-In order to maximise the effectiveness and relevance of our four workstreams, we've engaged directly with customers in vulnerable circumstances and many partner organisations.
+To maximise the effectiveness and relevance of our four workstreams, we've engaged directly with customers in vulnerable circumstances and many partner organisations.
 This ensures they play an active role in the creation and delivery of services.

 Our continuous improvement programme is shaped by customer feedback.
-We've also used qualitative research to ascertain customers' views of our Priority Services and to identify potential improvements.
-And, we used a partner online survey and interactive workshops to seek views on the value and effectiveness of our partnerships; to co-create improvements to our offering for customers in vulnerable circumstances; and ways to raise awareness and increase take-up of support.
+We've also used qualitative research to ascertain customers' views of our Priority Services scheme and to identify potential improvements.
+We used a partner online survey and interactive workshops to seek views on the value and effectiveness of our partnerships; to co-create improvements to our offering for customers in vulnerable circumstances; and ways to raise awareness and increase take-up of support.

-Case studies and further details of our research and workshops are on pages 28 to 34.
+Case studies are on pages 28 to 35.

-Our initiatives to date ...
+Our initiatives to date...